Check what you know

 - Drivers can become easily dehydrated and it can affect their driving abilities.

-- Drivers experience increased congestion from high levels of traffic on holiday routes and in road works for road construction and maintenance.
+- Drivers experience increased congestion from high levels of traffic on holiday routes.

 More info